Dear Mr. Leonardo DiCaprio,

 I recently had the pleasure of sitting through The Wolf of Wall Street, which stars you as the stock market racketeer and professional hedonist Jordan Belfort, a real-life scoundrel whose life story is so implausibly lavish that he makes The Great Gatsby look like the The Vaguely Disappointing Gatsby.

 This, I did expect of you.
-For you, Mr. DiCaprio, are one of the most consistently impressive performers of our modern age, churning out one heartrending, powerful and technically impeccable performance after another.
-Dude, did you see Django Unchained?
-You ruled in that.
+For you, Mr. DiCaprio, are one of the most consistently impressive performers of our modern age, churning out one heartrending, powerful and technically impeccable dramatic performance after another.
+Did you see Django Unchained?
+Dude, you ruled in that.

-But what I was shocked to discover, as The Wolf of Wall Street played on (and on, and on… the movie is like three hours long and it's hardly free of pacing issues), is that you are also a gifted comedian.
+But what I was shocked to discover, as The Wolf of Wall Street played on (and on, and on… the movie is three hours long and hardly free of pacing issues), is that you are also a gifted comedian.
 Your timing?
-It’s lip-smackingly good.
+Lip-smackingly good.
 Your physical control?
-Let’s just say that there’s a scene in The Wolf of Wall Street where you come face-to-face with a tiny flight of stairs, and in which you are utterly annihilated by those stairs.
-The overwhelming battle of wills between a drugged up Jordan Belfort and the most simple mechanism in the history of mankind becomes a testament to hilarity worthy of comparison to Harold Lloyd, Buster Keaton, and the collective missteps of a thousand blackout drunk college freshpersons.
+Let’s just say that there’s a scene in The Wolf of Wall Street where you come face-to-face with a tiny flight of stairs, in which you are utterly annihilated by those stairs.
+The overwhelming battle of wills between a drugged up Jordan Belfort and the simplest mechanism in the history of mankind becomes a testament to hilarity worthy of comparison to Harold Lloyd, Buster Keaton, and the collective missteps of a thousand blackout drunk college freshpersons.
 It’s one for the ages.

-Which leads me to the essential crux of this letter.
+Which leads me to the essential crux of my letter.
 Sir, why the hell have you been holding out on us?
-If I may be so bold, I think you have clearly missed your calling.
-The citizens of America… nay, the world… have been forced to settle for the comedic stylings of Adam Sandler, Kevin James and (god help us) Nick Swardson for years.
+If I may be so bold, I think you have missed your calling.
+The citizens of America – nay, the world – have been forced to settle for the comedic stylings of Adam Sandler, Kevin James and (god help us) Nick Swardson for years.
 Meanwhile, you’ve been living the high life, acting in one high-profile Oscar contender after another.
 That is very, very selfish of you.
 The world of broad comedy is in desperate need of Leonardo DiCaprio, whose acrobatic limbs found the most unlikely way to open a Lamborghini door in recent, if any, memory.

 Meanwhile, Mr. Adam Sandler is burping, farting and sneezing at the same time in Grown Ups 2, with nary a soul to be found.
 The world of broad comedy desperately needs you, Mr. DiCaprio.
-You can still find time to mire yourself in the darkest quags of the human experience in your off-hours, but for the love of god, rescue us from the mediocrity – and that’s being very kind – of contemporary broad comedians, because you… sir… have the goods.
+You can still find time to mire yourself in the darkest quags of the human experience in your off-hours, but for the love of God, or Yahweh, or whatever, rescue us from the mediocrity – and that’s being very kind – of our other contemporary broad comedians, because you… sir… again, have the goods.
 And nobody else seems to.